Daniel D. Tompkins: Governor

 During the War of 1812, Tompkins proved to be one of the most effective war governors.
 He played an important role in reorganizing the state militia and promoted the formation of a standing state military force based on select conscription.
 He declined an appointment as United States Secretary of State by President James Madison in 1814, instead accepting appointment as commander of the federal military district that included New York City.
+Tompkins even financed New York's war effort with money borrowed on his personal credit.
+But he did not carefully document these very substantial expenditures, and was denied reimbursement.